pocomane/brewed-in-the-apocalypse/bita.md

 TODO : add an example !
 ```

+# The roll mechanics

+There is a last common mechanics of the moves that we want to present by its
-Finally, one of the most important mechanics: the roll.
+own, since it is very central to the system: the roll.

-Some player moves may fails, or may arise complications.
-These moves can be
+Some player moves have chance to fail, or to arise complications.
+These moves
-distinguished because in the trigger there is the condition "If you have to
+can be distinguished because in the trigger there is the condition "If you have
-roll" .
-When an action trigger a move without such condition the player just
+to roll" .
+When an action trigger a move without such condition the player
-do what the rest of the text demands.
+just do what the rest of the text demands.
 If instead the move has such
 prescription, the scenarist have to decide if the roll is actually needed.

-If an action is very simple to accomplish or very likely to be successful, the
+If an action is very simple to accomplish or very likely to be successful
-scenarist can decide to continue directly with the success text.
-Another case
+considering fictional positioning, the scenarist can decide to continue
+directly with the success text.
+Another case in which the scenarist can choose
-in which the scenarist can choose to go to the success text directly, is when
+to go to the success text directly, is when the consequences of a failure are
-the consequences of a failure are not interesting at all.
+not interesting at all.

 ```
 Bob: Bart want to go upstairs, I have to make a check?